evan-23J/Service-Desk-Tickets-CLI/README.md

 2. Build the project: dotnet build
 3. Run the project: dotnet run
 4. The output will prompt you to choose an option, enter the number associated with that option and then enter your input
-   Example:
+   Example: `\n`
-   :userdata.json created succesfully // these files are created automatically the first time you run the program.
+   :userdata.json created succesfully
    :tickets.json created succesfully
    :logs.json created succesfully

-   //userdata stores user information, tickets stores ticket entries and logs stores the actions taken by the users using the program.
+   userdata stores user information, tickets stores ticket entries and logs stores the actions taken by the users using the program.
+   These files are created automatically the first time you run the program.

    :(1) Register (2) LogIn (3) Exit
    :1